Miles with Moms

 The Mom Guilt Battle

-The hosts discuss the pervasive issue of mom guilt, particularly in the context of running and personal pursuits.
-They share personal experiences and insights on how to navigate feelings of guilt, the importance of communication with partners, and the need for self-care.
-The discussion emphasizes the significance of breaking generational cycles of self-sacrifice and the necessity of recognizing one's own needs as a mother.
+In this episode, we discuss the pervasive issue of mom guilt, particularly in the context of running and personal pursuits.
+We share personal experiences and insights on how to navigate feelings of guilt, the importance of communication with partners, and the need for self-care.
+This discussion emphasizes the significance of breaking generational cycles of self-sacrifice and the necessity of recognizing one's own needs as a mother.
 The conversation concludes with positive affirmations and reminders that mothers deserve time for themselves.

 Takeaways